kk415kk/datascrub/README.md

 updates
 ---
-v0.01b (4/30/14): Added support for for .tar.gz files so no extraction is necessary.
+v0.02b (5/1/14): Fixed a bug involving how course exports store information (chapters and sequentials can store modules) v0.01b (4/30/14): Added support for for .tar.gz files so no extraction is necessary.
 Also added support for multiple extractions in one run.
 Fixed bug regarding bad JSON output format.
 v0.01a (4/26/14): Initial alpha version of script, capable of parsing one extracted course export folder.